-The Engineer will analyze performance records to establish standard deviation.
+The Contractor will analyze performance records to establish standard deviation.
+Submit all information and calculation for acceptance by the Engineer.

 (2) When sufficient past performance records are not provided, the Engineer will assume current standard deviation to be 500 psi for compressive strength, f'c, and 50 psi for flexural strength, f'r.